smindel/silverstripe-gis/README.md

   - tile_size = 256 (tile width and height in pixel)
   - tile_buffer = 5 (extend the area for which DataObjects are sent to renderer beyond the size of the tile in pixel)
   - wrap_date = true (wrap around the dateline)
+  - cache_path = 'tile-cache' (absolute path to tile cache or path relative to TEMP_PATH . '/..')
+  - cache_ttl = 0 (cache file life time in seconds, falsish values to turn the tile cache off)

 ## MapField